lammps/lammps/doc/src/set.rst

        *cc* values = index cc
-         index = index of a chemical species (1 to Nspecies) cc = chemical concentration of tDPD particles for a species (mole/volume units) *i_name* value = custom integer vector with name *d_name* value = custom floating-point vector with name *i2_name* value = column of a custom integer array with name
+         index = index of a chemical species (1 to Nspecies) cc = chemical concentration of tDPD particles for a species (mole/volume units) *epsilon* value = dielectric constant of the medium where the atoms reside *i_name* value = custom integer vector with name *d_name* value = custom floating-point vector with name *i2_name* value = column of a custom integer array with name